gmcmacran/semi_supervised/README.md

 accurate label is impossible.

 Semi-supervised machine learning presents an alternative option.
-The problem clients X matrix is combined with known clients’ X and Y matrices to impute labels.
+The problem client’s X matrix is combined with known clients’ X and Y matrices to impute labels.
 These imputed labels are combined with the known labels to build a better final model.
 At least that is the pitch of semi-supervised approaches.